Kapil Dev took his first Test wicket on the last day of his debut match © Getty Images

 Mushtaq Mohammad won the toss at Faisalabad, and the Pakistani openers — the belligerent Majid Khan and the gutsy Sadiq Mohammad — strode out to the middle on a barren pitch.
 They knew what was in store for them: two all-rounders (or even specialist batsmen) to take the shine off the ball before the spin trinity of Bishan Bedi, Bhagwat Chandrasekhar, and EAS Prasanna would take over.

-Kapil Dev Ramlal Nikhanj ran in.
+Kapil Dev ran in.
 It was an action every household in India would become familiar with over the next decade-and-a-half.
 The lively, nippy, inimitable run-up; the sudden outward diversion moments before the ball was released; the unconventional ascent of both fists towards the throat (perhaps the most common poster in Indian homes till Sachin Tendulkar’s arrival); and the perfect release that resulted in the most accurate landing; and the best out-swinger India has ever seen.

-His new-ball partner Balwinder Sandhu had later told this columnist: “He [Kapil] could actually bowl very fast in short bursts if needed, often reaching 140-145 kmph with swing.
+His futurenew-ball partner Balwinder Sandhu had later told me: “He [Kapil] could actually bowl very fast in short bursts if needed, often reaching 140-145 kmph with swing.
 For a long time, however, he was India’s only strike bowler, and had to bowl long spells.
 He bowled quite fast in the nets but had to cut down his pace in order to bowl longer spells and to ensure that he lasted at the top level.
 He had incredible stamina and a great heart to bowl.”

 In his second over, Kapil unleashed something that India has not seen in decades.
-Ramachandra Guha later mentioned that “very likely the fastest delivery from an Indian bowler since independence.”
+Ramachandra Guha later mentioned that “very likely the fastest delivery from an Indian bowler since Independence.”
 The ball ascended steeply, and missed Sadiq’s cap by inches.

 It is difficult to say whether Sadiq was more confused or intimidated.
 Whatever was the case, he signalled towards the dressing-room.
 He had requested for a helmet.